Skip to content

 The activity_log/read policy gives a role the access to the Admin -> Activity list, the dashboard's Recent activity block, and the user profile's Recent activity.
 It can be limited to "Only own logs" (ActivityLogOwner).

-The policy should be given to every roles having access to the Back Office, at least with the ActivityLogOwner owner limitation, to allow them to use the "Recent activity" block in the default dashboard or their custom dashboard.
+The policy should be given to every roles having access to the back office, at least with the ActivityLogOwner owner limitation, to allow them to use the "Recent activity" block in the default dashboard or their custom dashboard.
 This policy is required to view activity log in user profile, if profile is enabled.

 Caution

-Do not assign activity_log/read permission to the Anonymous role, even with the owner limitation, because this role is shared among all unauthenticated users.
+Don't assign activity_log/read permission to the Anonymous role, even with the owner limitation, because this role is shared among all unauthenticated users.

 User privacy